-White: Beginner (about 2 Km, 10 controls, easy, on-trail and near-trail navigation)
+White: Beginner (about 3 km, on-trail and near-trail navigation

-Yellow: Beginner / Intermediate (about 3 Km, 12 controls, easy, on-trail and near-trail navigation)
+Yellow: Beginner / Intermediate (about 3-4 km, on-trail and near-trail navigation)

-Orange: Intermediate (about 4 Km, 12 controls, some off-trail, mostly on-trail navigation)
+Orange: Intermediate (about 4 km, off-trail and on-trail navigation)

-Green: Advanced (about 5 to 6 Km, 14 controls, some off-trail, mostly on-trail navigation)
+Green: Advanced (about 6 km, some trail, mostly off-trail navigation)

 All CROC orienteering events are put on by volunteers, and the meet director can almost always used some extra hands.
 Please keep in mind: